Supernature (Goldfrapp album): Release and artwork

 The album was released in two versions: a single-disc version, which used Opendisc technology to offer extra contents via a website, and a double-disc version which included the album in surround sound on both discs.
 The first disc is a hybrid SACD with 5.1 multichannel SACD audio, stereo SACD audio and stereo CD audio.
 The second disc, a DVD-Video, contains the multichannel version of the album in DTS 96/24 as well as a documentary and music videos for "Ooh La La" and "Number 1".

-The album cover, photographed by Ross Kirton, is a rear-view shot of Alison against a sparkly black backdrop, looking over her shoulder while covering her breast with her hand.
+The album cover, photographed by Ross Kirton, is a rear-view shot of Alison against a glittery black backdrop, looking over her shoulder while covering her breast with her hand.
 The regular edition cover shows her from the waist up, whereas the US special edition shows the cover art in its entirety, with Alison wearing a long plume of peacock feathers and golden platform shoes.
 In late 2005, the album ranked number eight on the annual Best Art Vinyl poll.